 Real numbers have 1-component, complex numbers have 2-components, while the plane of the complex numbers is extended to the 4-components space of the quaternions.
 And then the quaternion algebras are extended to the biquaternion algebras with 8-components.
 Real numbers are a subset of complex numbers.
 Thus, complex numbers are a combination of real numbers.
-Biquaternions, on the other hand, are formed by the combination of the complex numbers and biquaternions algebras include both real numbers and complex numbers.
+Biquaternions, on the other hand, are formed by the combination of the complex numbers.
+Accordingly, complex numbers must have a subset of quaternions.
+This result shows that quaternions and biquaternions algebras include both real numbers and complex numbers.
 Biquaternions are one of the important algebras studied in many areas of physics.
 Biquaternions are increasingly involved in physical applications in recent years.
 Recently, some equations in physics have been redefined with biquaternions in the related literature [10, 13,14].